 Once it reaches the coast, and stays there for days, it begins to decompose and a very unpleasant smell like a rotten egg invades the place.
 This drives tourists and residents away from our beaches, since for some it is unpleasant to bathe and enjoy the sea in these conditions.

 This situation has become a problem in recent years, due to the increase in their number.
-Researchers and scientists from the University of South Florida (USF) have observed and warned local authorities about this increase.
+Researchers and scientists from the University of South Florida (USF) have observed and warned local authorities regarding this increase.

 Although the causes are not fully known, researchers have linked an increase in temperature and nutrients in the sea to the increase in these algae on our coasts.